pug-more/mageploy/README.md

 A change in the second version number part indicates changes in CSV format which implies that previous encoded CSVs could not be decoded any more.

+* 1.1.1 - fix on decode() declaration in Abstract class.
 * 1.1.0 - changed encoding/decoding for Block tracking; added code to reset Magento at every Action execution to avoid issues with objects in memory, like the Register.
 Added Tracket version control to prevent decoding of rows encoded with a different version of a Tracker.
 * 1.0.1 - fixed bug in CMS Blocks tracking: saving existing blocks didnt' work because encoding/decoding ignored block_id parameter.
 * 1.0.0 - first release